What credit cards can I apply for?

 However, if you don’t pay off your bill in full by the payment due date or just make the minimum payment then you will be charged interest on the balance from the date the transaction shows on your account.
 Credit card purchases won’t always appear on your account on the day you make them.
 You should regularly check your credit card transactions to see what is being applied and when.
 (This is also a good idea from the point of view of making sure there are no fraudulent transactions on your account).
 Checking your credit card transactions is usually possible via an app or by logging into your online account.

 What can I get with the 118 118 Money Credit Card?

 If your application for a 118 118 Money Credit Card is successful, you'll know exactly what you get.
 A simple flat interest rate.
 A guaranteed credit limit.
-No annual or other fees, and a representative APR (variable).
+No annual or other fees, and a representative APR of 34% (variable).